 From the Scriptures, Paul reasoned in the synagogue for three Sabbaths.
 This means he was in Thessalonica between just 15 and 22 days.
 Some of the Jews and many of the Greeks became believers.
-Less than a year later, Paul sits http://www.pitwm,net/pitwm-sundayschool.html down to write this letter.
+So, from Berea, to Athens in Achaia, the southern part of Greece to the seaport city of Corinth (Acts18); less than a year later, Paul sits down to write this letter.
 Every city established a local church, and then Paul would write them, visit them, and send messengers to them to build them up in their faith and maturity in Jesus Christ.
 This was not a small task when one considers that the oldest believer at the church of Thessalonica would have been saved for no more than three months.
 Not only that, but each of these churches was located in a city where they would have had to endure tremendous persecution.

-LESSON:

-1 Thessalonians 1:1-3 Prayers of Thanksgiving
+LESSON: I. GREETING THE THESSALONIANS 1 THESSALONIANS 1:1-2

-V1a Paul's letter, to the Thessalonian body of Christ, begins in a customary way.
+1ST-1:1a Paul, and Silvanus, and Timotheus, unto the church of the Thessalonians which is in God the Father and in the Lord Jesus Christ:- 1Paul's letter, to the Thessalonian body of Christ, begins in a customary way.
 Paul, Silvanus, and Timothy are introduced as the people that the epistle is from.
 Paul is the specific author.
 He has the apostolic calling and authority.
 He also places his name first, which is typically a custom of signifying importance.
 As we look at this introduction, and we see these three men, we need to become more aquatinted with them.

-- We know Paul once known as Saul who persecuted the Christians, but was changed, saved and transformed on the Road to Damascus. - He became part of the body of Christ, a Christian and an apostle commissioned and sent forth by God to the Gentiles with the Good News of Christ. - On his missionary journeys he would have a small apostolic crew of men with him.
+• We know Paul once known as Saul persecuted the Christians, but was changed, saved and transformed on the Road to Damascus.

+- He became part of the body of Christ, a Christian and an apostle commissioned and sent forth by God to the Gentiles with the Good News of Christ. - On his missionary journeys he would have a small apostolic crew of men with him.
 Silvanus and Timothy were two such men.
 Paul and Silvanus ended up in Philippi where God first saved His people out of Europe.
 God's harvest is not without hardship. - In Philippi, Paul and Silvanus were persecuted, jailed, and beaten severely.
-Though they met a lot of opposition, many people came to Christ. - o It started with Lydia, and then others, like - o The jailer who watched over Paul and Silvanus (Silas) when they were imprisoned.
+Though they met a lot of opposition, many people came to Christ. - o It started with Lydia, and then others, like - The jailer who watched over Paul and Silvanus (Silas) when they were imprisoned.
 This was when the Philippian church was birthed and established. - But because of the increasing pressure, Paul and Silvanus left Philippi.
 Silas and Silvanus are the same.
 Silvanus is the Gentile spelling.
 Silas, in Acts, is called Silvanus in 1 Thessalonians.

 Silvanus was probably an Israelite by birth.
-What this means is that he received His promised Messiah that he had learned about from childhood from the ancient scriptures, and He received His Messiah as the sacrifice for his sins by grace through faith, and now he serves Messiah as his King promised to sit on the throne of David forever.
+What this means is that he received the promised Messiah that he had learned about from childhood from the ancient scriptures, and He received the Messiah as the sacrifice for his sins by grace through faith, and now he serves Messiah as his King who is promised to sit on the throne of David forever.